-History and physicals do not require countersignature when completed by a procedural advanced practice clinician, and the sole reason for admission performance of that procedure.
+History and physicals do not require countersignature when completed by a procedural advanced practice clinician, and the sole reason for admission is performance of that procedure.

-If the attending practitioner wishes to use a complete history and physical that was completed in the attending practitioner's office within thirty days prior to an elective or scheduled admission, a durable signed legible copy of the report may be placed in the patient's hospital medical record upon or prior to admission.
+If the attending practitioner wishes to use a complete history and physical that was completed within thirty days prior to an elective or scheduled admission, a durable, signed, legible copy of the report shall be placed in the patient's hospital medical record upon or prior to admission.
 Upon admission, the attending practitioner shall document there has been no subsequent change or shall record any changes present at the time of admission.